difemove/RSS-Unified-Platform/README.md

 # RSS-Unified-Services
-Repository of initiative RSS Unified Services for Rockwell Automation RSS
+Repository of initiative RSS Unified Platform for Rockwell Automation